resourge/schema/README.md

 ```

-`isValid` is the function to check if is valid without returning the errors.
+`isValid` is the method to check if is valid without returning the errors.

 ## isValid